sktime/enhancement-proposals/steps/01_forecasting_api/01_forecasting_api.md

 5. Updating
 6. Persistence (save, load)

-Before looking at concrete proposals, we discuss these methods and related key concepts and questions below.
+Before looking at concrete proposals, we discuss these methods, related key concepts and questions below.

 For preliminary discussions of the API design presented here, see issue [#18](https://github.com/alan-turing-institute/sktime/issues/18).